 www.samhsa.gov

-CSU Health Network Marijuana Resources
+CSU Health Network cannabis resources

 New students younger than 23 must complete an online alcohol awareness program.
 This is an interactive, online program designed to inform students about how alcohol affects the body, mind, perception, and behaviors.
 The research‐based course offers accurate information in a non‐judgmental tone, while providing personalized feedback that encourages students to consider their own drinking decisions and those of their peers.